 Total number of workers.
-The total number of workers you request on an H-2A petition must not exceed the number of workers approved by the Department of Labor on the temporary labor certification.
-If naming beneficiaries, a single H-2A petition may be filed on behalf of no more than 25 named workers.
-A petitioner may file additional petitions if requesting more than 25 named workers.
+The total number of workers you request on an H-2B petition must not exceed the number of workers approved by the Department of Labor on the temporary labor certification.

 Naming beneficiaries.
-Generally, you may request named or unnamed workers as beneficiaries of an H-2A petition.
-However, you may not request both named and unnamed workers on the same H-2A petition.
+Generally, you may request named or unnamed workers as beneficiaries of an H-2B petition.
+You may not request both named and unnamed workers, as long as your are requesting the same action for each worker.

-H-2A workers who must be named: You must provide the name, date of birth, country of birth, and country of nationality of all H-2A workers who:
+H-2B workers who must be named: You must provide the name, date of birth, country of birth, and country of nationality of all H-2B workers who:

 - 1. Are currently in the United States; or - 2.
-Are nationals of countries that are not designated by the Secretary of Homeland Security as eligible to participate in the H-2A program (see link and "Eligible Countries List" information below).
+Are nationals of countries that are not designated by the Secretary of Homeland Security as eligible to participate in the H-2B program (see link and "Eligible Countries List" information below).